Setting Up the Development Environment

 Pre-Configured Machine

-If you are using a pre-configured virtual machine from MRS, you can simply install it and jump to the Setting Up MConn section.
-The virtual machine is already setup for the development and cross-compiling.
+If you are using a pre-configured virtual machine from MRS, simply install it and proceed to the Setting Up MConn section.
+The virtual machine is already set up for development and cross-compiling.

 Manual Configuration

-To configure your machine manually, proceed with the installation steps below:
+If you are working with native Linux, you need to configure your machine manually.
+Proceed with the installation steps below:

 Required Permissions

-You require admin privileges to perform the steps of installation.
+Note: You require admin (sudo) privileges to perform the installation steps.

 Software Requirements